In Venezuela, the government of President Nicolás Maduro and the opposition are engaged in a bitter power struggle.

 Venezuela has been in the grip of an economic crisis for years now with hyperinflation one of the main problems.

 Business news website Bloomberg has been tracking the price of a cup of coffee in the Venezuelan capital, Caracas, to show how prices have increased.
-It has measured an increase of 9,900% between 8 January 2019 and 9 January 2020.
+It has measured an increase of 6,639% in the 12 months to 3 December 2020 with a cup of coffee costing 1.55m bolivares.

 How have Venezuelans reacted?

-According to figures compiled by the United Nations, an estimated 4.8 million Venezuelans have left the country since the crisis started to bite in 2014.
+According to figures compiled by the United Nations, more than 5 million Venezuelans have left the country since the crisis started to bite in 2014.

-However, Vice-President Delcy Rodríguez has disputed the figures, saying they are inflated by "enemy countries" trying to justify a military intervention.
+The government has disputed the figures, saying they are inflated by "enemy countries".

 The majority of those leaving have crossed into neighbouring Colombia, from where some move on to Ecuador, Peru and Chile.
 Others have gone south to Brazil.